kartikprabhu20/YourEuro/docs/_posts/3rd Blog.md

  <br><br><hr>
 <h1>User Control and Freedom</h1>
 <p>All dialogs have a cancel option where he can just cancel the operation if he doesn’t want to continue with the operation</p>
+<h1>Buttons</h1>
-Buttons: All buttons are given proper label which describes clearly what action will be performed by clicking it.
+<p>All buttons are given proper label which describes clearly what action will be performed by clicking it.</p>

-good graphic design • few, well-chosen colours and fonts • follow colour guidelines • group with whitespace • align controls sensibly
+• good graphic design
+• few, well-chosen colours and fonts

-Colour Theory:
+• follow colour guidelines
+• group with whitespace
+• align controls sensibly

+<h1>Colour Theory</h1>

-Summary of changes:
+<h1>Summary of changes</h1>
-In comparison to basic prototype there have been few changes and additions in the design.
+<p>In comparison to basic prototype there have been few changes and additions in the design.
 Changes:
 Now the user can enable or disable the pin login option from settings window and change pin option have been shifted to settings screen.
-The option for selecting the currency have been added in the settings screen.
+The option for selecting the currency have been added in the settings screen.  </p>
-Additions:
+<h1>Additions</h1>
-Categories should be shown with both icon and name.
-User should be able create new categories
+<h3>Categories should be shown with both icon and name.
+User should be able create new categories</h3>
 //TODO:Show class diagram change for cashrecord
 //Changes in database, created a separate db for category.
 //While adding custom category, suggest a predefined list of different icons for the new category.(can be user story)